 Lastly but most importantly, where is the company located?
-If it’s not located within the US, UK, Australia, Canada, or Singapore, you run the risk of getting scammed like those who worked with these Chinese forex brokers.
+If it’s not located within the United States, U.K., Australia, Canada, or Singapore, you run the risk of getting scammed like those who worked with these Chinese forex brokers.

 How Many Assets Can You Trade